akashpradhanofficial-hue/Volt_Shed/README.md

 This system operates as a live command center dashboard running natively inside a terminal.
 It features several key operations:

 - **Live Internet SCADA Integration**: A dedicated background thread executes HTTP network requests targeting the live public portal of the **State Load Despatch Centre (SLDC) Odisha**.
-It extracts real-time metrics for **State Demand (MW)** and **Grid Operating Frequency (Hz)**, then mathematically scales them down to model a 350 MW regional substation profile.
+It extracts real time metrics for **State Demand (MW)** and **Grid Operating Frequency (Hz)**, then mathematically scales them down to model a 350 MW regional substation profile.

-- **In-Memory Register Caching**: Deploys a thread-safe `ConcurrentHashMap` caching layer to store and manage active feeder metrics at sub-millisecond execution speeds.
+- **In Memory Register Caching**: Deploys a thread-safe `ConcurrentHashMap` caching layer to store and manage active feeder metrics at sub-millisecond execution speeds.

 - **Logarithmic Prioritization Processing**: Leverages a custom `Comparable` architecture fed into a **Max-Heap based PriorityQueue Collection** structure.
 This automatically floats high-capacity, non-essential lines to the top of the shedding list, resolving systemic power deficits in $O(\log N)$ computational efficiency.

 - **Color-Coded Structural UI Grid**: Implements a strict, fixed-width columnar terminal interface.
 Uses ANSI escape codes to map utility statuses instantly: **Yellow** forces absolute immutability on Tier 1 emergency networks; **Green** highlights active, balanced feeders; and **Red** provides immediate visibility when the engine sheds an overloaded line.

-- **Automated Stress-Test & Custom Exception Handling**: Simulates a severe grid crisis every 30 seconds (such as a massive consumer cooling surge).
+- **Automated Stress Test & Custom Exception Handling**: Simulates a severe grid crisis every 30 seconds (such as a massive consumer cooling surge).
 When the deficit exceeds all available Tier 2 and Tier 3 capacities, the system encounters an unfixable threshold.
 It blocks accidental drops to hospitals, triggers a custom checked `GridCollapseException`, shifts the display message to a red alert state, and locks into an interactive manual menu prompt (`1 -> Reset Trips`, `2 -> Exit`) to demonstrate robust error recovery loops.

 ---

-## 📊 Live Execution Results
+## Live Execution Results

 The following screenshots show the system progressing through its operational states.